WORKING WITH TUFTS SUPPORT SERVICES

 How will students interact with TSS?

-Student organizations that need budget support will continue to work with central Finance and follow existing policies and procedures.
+Student organizations that need budget support will continue to work with the Budget Center and follow existing policies and procedures.
 Tufts students will continue to receive student-focused, services not related to Human Resources or Finance through existing channels.
 For example, student registration will continue to be provided through SIS.

 Who is handling recruitment and hiring?